markydoug/click_throughs/README.md

 # Click Through Prediction
 ## Will they click our ad?

+## Executive Summary
+Through exploration of the data, it was found that certain hours of the day and certain days of the week have a relationship with click-throughs.
+Also, the annonymized continuous features were seen to have different means when someone clicked and when someone didn't click so those were put into my model.
+I ran several different models and found that Random Forest could beat baseline.
+Until I can look more into other features, we can use this model to predict the click-through rate of future advertisements.

 ## Project Description
 In online advertising, click-through rate (CTR) is a very important metric for evaluating ad performance.
 In this project I will try to predict if someone will click-through based on information provided from the website.